-Below, we have summarised almost everything worth knowing and listed some of the top marketplaces in France to help you get started.
+Below, we have summarized almost everything worth knowing and listed some of the top marketplaces in France to help you get started.

 After all, ten of the 15 most visited sites in the country are online marketplaces…